-Saverio E. Spagnolie^{} and Eric Lauga[†]
+Saverio E. Spagnolie and Eric Lauga

-Department of Mechanical and Aerospace Engineering, University of California San Diego, 9500 Gilman Drive, La Jolla CA 92093-0411.
-(Dated: January 7, 2011)
+Department of Mechanical and Aerospace Engineering, University of California San Diego, 9500 Gilman Drive, La Jolla, California 92093-0411, USA (Received 16 September 2010; published 4 February 2011)

-Most bacteria swim through fluids by rotating helical flagella which can take one of twelve distinct polymorphic shapes.
-The most common helical waveform is the "normal" form, used during forward swimming runs.
+Most bacteria swim through fluids by rotating helical flagella which can take one of 12 distinct polymorphic shapes, the most common of which is the normal form used during forward swimming runs.
 To shed light on the prevalence of the normal form in locomotion, we gather all available experimental measurements of the various polymorphic forms and compute their intrinsic hydrodynamic efficiencies.
-The normal helical form is found to be the most hydrodynamically efficient of the twelve polymorphic forms by a significant margin - a conclusion valid for both the peritrichous and polar flagellar families, and robust to a change in the effective flagellum diameter or length.
-The hydrodynamic optimality of the normal polymorph suggests that, although energetic costs of locomotion are small for bacteria, fluid mechanical forces may have played a significant role in the evolution of the flagellum.
+The normal helical form is found to be the most efficient of the 12 polymorphic forms by a significant margin-a conclusion valid for both the peritrichous and polar flagellar families, and robust to a change in the effective flagellum diameter or length.
+Hence, although energetic costs of locomotion are small for bacteria, fluid mechanical forces may have played a significant role in the evolution of the flagellum.

-PACS numbers: 47.63.-b, 47.63.Gd, 87.17.Jj, 87.23.Kg
+DOI: 10.1103/PhysRevLett.106.058103 PACS numbers: 47.63.-b, 47.63.Gd, 87.17.Jj, 87.23.Kg

-The shapes and sizes of life in all its diversity are ever changing as form meets function, intimately tuned to nature's diverse environments.
-Bacteria evolved to swim through fluids by rotating a single helical flagellum ("monotrichous", or polar, bacteria), or in the case of such organisms as Salmonella and Escherichia coli, several rotating helical flagella emanating from their cell membranes ("peritrichous" bacteria).
-Each flagellum is assembled through the polymerization of a flagellin protein, and has been met with great interest both in and outside the scientific community due to its astoundingly complex construction [1].
-Due to the various possible arrangements of polymerized flagellin, it has been postulated that the flagellar filaments can take only twelve distinct polymorphic forms [2-4], of which nine have been characterized experimentally [5] (Fig. 1a).
+Life in all its diversity is ever changing as form meets function, intimately tuned to nature's diverse environments.
+Bacteria evolved to swim through fluids by rotating a single helical flagellum ("monotrichous," or polar, bacteria), or in the case of such organisms as Salmonella and Escherichia coli, several rotating helical flagella emanating from their cell membranes ("peritrichous" bacteria).
+Flagella are assembled through the polymerization of a flagellin protein, and have been met with great interest both in and outside the scientific community due to its astoundingly complex construction [1].
+It has been postulated that the flagellar filaments can take only 12 distinct polymorphic forms [2], of which nine have been characterized experimentally [3] [Fig. 1(a)].

-The most common helical waveform is the left-handed "normal" form, used during forward swimming "runs."
-Upon counterclockwise (CCW [when viewed from the flagellum's distal end]) co-rotation of the flagella by rotary motors, a flagellar bundle forms behind peritrichous bacteria, driving fluid backward and propelling the cell forward.
-To change their swimming directions, these bacteria undergo "tumbling" events.
-As shown in Fig. 1b-e, a quick direction reversal to clockwise (CW) motor rotation produces a twisting torque which temporarily transforms the associated individual flagellum from a left-handed normal form to a right-handed "semi-coiled" form, leading to an unwinding of the bundle and a change in cell orientation, followed by a transition to a right-handed "curly" form which persists until the next reversal in motor direction [6-8].
+The most common helical waveform is the left-handed normal form, used during forward swimming "runs."
+Upon counterclockwise [CCW (when viewed from the flagellum's distal end)] corotation of the flagella by rotary motors, a flagellar bundle forms behind peritrichous bacteria, driving fluid backward and propelling the cell forward.
+To change swimming directions these bacteria undergo "tumbling" events.
+As shown in Figs. 1(b)-1(e), a quick direction reversal to clockwise (CW) motor rotation produces a twisting torque which temporarily transforms the associated flagellum from a left-handed normal form to a righthanded "semicoiled" form, leading to an unwinding of the bundle and a change in cell orientation, followed by a transition to a right-handed "curly" form which persists until the next reversal in motor direction [4].
 The other forms are not generally used for locomotion.

 Mechanical stresses, such as the twisting and viscous torques present during swimming, are not the only means by which the flagellar shape might shift from one waveform to another.
-Filaments can also transform reversibly in response to amino acid replacements, chemical or temperature changes, or the addition of alcohols or sugars [10-17].
-Other authors have considered the elastic rigidity of different polymorphs and its relationship to shape selection [7, 18-20].
-The motion of a helical body through a viscous fluid has seen extensive theoretical treatment [21-25].
+Filaments can also transform reversibly in response to amino acid replacements, chemical or temperature changes, or the addition of alcohols or sugars [5].
+Other authors have considered the elastic rigidity of different polymorphs and its relationship to shape selection [4,6].
+The motion of a helical body through a viscous fluid has seen extensive theoretical treatment [7].